godzilla-max/rose_sketch/README.md

 [Japanese version](./README.ja.md)

 This repository contains the code which integrates eProsima [Micro-XRCE-DDS Client](https://github.com/eProsima/Micro-XRCE-DDS-Client) and communicates with the Micro-XRCE-DDS Agent.
-Renesas RX65N is the target MCU and the code is implemented at the top of the [AWS FreeRTOS?](https://github.com/renesas-rx/amazon-freertos/tree/master/demos/renesas).
+Renesas RX65N is the target MCU and the code is implemented at the top of the [AWS FreeRTOS](https://github.com/renesas-rx/amazon-freertos/tree/master/demos/renesas).

 # DDS-XRCE demonstration for the Renesas RX65N MCU

 ## Demonstration overview

 This demonstration implements eProsima Micro-XRCE-DDS Client as a DDS-XRCE implementation to RX65N MCU.
-It was described in the [Renesas news release](https://www.renesas.com/jp/ja/about/press-center/news/2018/news20181029.html) .
+It was described in the [Renesas news release](https://www.renesas.com/us/en/about/press-center/news/2018/news20181029.html) .
 The software can send/receive ROS2 "std_msgs/String" to/from Micro-XRCE-DDS Agent.
-It is implemented at the top of the AWS FreeRTOS? and has room for other embedded applications to run.
+It is implemented at the top of the AWS FreeRTOS and has room for other embedded applications to run.
 The below is the RX65N evaluation board line-up and GR-ROSE was used for this demonstration.
 GR-ROSE (Will be available in March/2019 from Core Corporation)
 Renesas RX65N Envision Kit (in mass production)
 Renesas Starter Kit+ for RX65N (in mass production)

 Useful reference:

 Renesas new release
 [Renesas Electronics RX65N Microcontrollers Support DDS-XRCE Communication Protocol for ROS 2]( https://www.renesas.com/us/en/about/press-center/news/2018/news20181029.html)
 [RX65N product homepage](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/rx/rx600/rx65n-651.html)